ankushdhojkarki/Python-Mini-Projects/Password Generator/README.md

 🎯 Password Generator
 A simple, interactive terminal-based program that generates strong, random passwords based on the user's preferences.

 📌 How It Works
 - Prompts the user to choose whether to include:
-  - Letters (both uppercase and lowercase)
+  • Letters (uppercase and lowercase)
-  - Numbers
+  • Numbers
-  - Symbols (like !@#$%&*)
+  • Symbols (e.g., !@#$%&*)
-- Ensures the user selects at least one character type.
+- Makes sure the user selects at least one character type.
 - Asks for the desired password length and validates the input.
-- Generates a random password of that length using the selected character types.
+- Generates a random password using the selected criteria.
-- Displays the generated password.
+- Displays the password.
-- Offers the option to generate another password or exit.
+- Asks the user if they want to generate another one.
-- Handles invalid inputs gracefully using a `try-except` block.
+- Handles invalid input using a `try-except` block.

 📁 Files Included
-- `main.py` — Main script that runs the password generator.
+- `mainr.py` — Main Python script for the password generator.

 ▶️ How to Run
-1. Open your terminal and navigate to the folder where the script is saved, then run:
+1. Open your terminal or command prompt.
+2. Navigate to the folder where the file is located.
+3. Run the script with:

     ```bash
     python main.py

-2. Follow the prompts to generate your custom password.
+4. Follow the prompts to generate your password.